open-ephys/onix1-bonsai-docs/articles/hardware/np1e/gui.md

 ### Loading and saving channel configurations

-When the GUI is first opened, and after a probe calibration file has been specified, the default [ProbeInterface](#probeinterface) configuration is loaded and drawn in the main panel.
+When the GUI is first opened and after a probe calibration file has been specified, the default [ProbeInterface](#probeinterface) configuration is loaded and drawn in the main panel.
 In this case, the default configuration is for a single-shank `NeuropixelsV1e` probe, with the `BankA` channel preset selected.
 To load a new configuration, load the default configuration, or save the current configuration, go to the File drop-down menu (see below) and choose the relevant option.

 <p align="center">
   <img src="../../../images/neuropixelsv1e-gui-tut/headstage-configuration-file-menu.png">